MakieOrg/MakieDraw.jl/README.md

 `GeometryCanvas` keys:

-Left click to add, grab or drag points, right click to remove them.
+Cick to add, grab or drag points.
+Left/Right/Center can be used for data entry of `0/1/2` with the `mouseproperty` keyword.

-Shift + left click starts new lines and polygons.
+Shift + click starts new lines and polygons.

+Alt + click deletes points, hold and drag continues deleting them.

 `PaintCanvas` keys: